openaddresses/submit-ui/docs/how-to-run.md

 # OpenAddresses Submit-UI: How to Run

-This README outlines the details of collaborating on this Ember application.
+This document outlines the details of collaborating on this Ember application.

 ## Prerequisites